Austinbyrne46/22582053-Fin_metrics-/README.md

 ### Computing the simple covariance matrix

+Like that of the returns matrix one needs to create a simple covariance matrix to make use of MVO and be able to create an optimal portfolio.

 ``` r
 # we need to drop the date columns for this
 return_mat_Nodate <- data.matrix(return_mat[, -1])